FMMT666/launchpad.py/README.md

 #### Hardware

 Notice that the original Launchpad Mk1 requires an USB driver.
+Thanks, [Stewart!][13].
 Get it from [here][14] (Novation USB Driver-2.7.dmg).

 As it seems, all newer Launchpads work right out of the box, no driver required.